 It was very emotional for her and for me.
 I don’t know who cried the most when we first found her dad.
 It was a very special thing for me to be a part of.
 We just cried and cried together.
 And then I had a lot of work to do to organise the trip for her to meet her father and get all the funding for that.
 Being able to see them reunite makes it all worth it.
 It’s the best that it gets in this job.
 Social Worker

+This section has presented findings which suggest practice with unaccompanied young people can adhere to Kohli’s ‘domains of practice.
+Kohli’s original typology was based solely on interviews with professionals.
+The findings here include the experiences of young people themselves, giving additional validity to understanding practice in this way.
+Building from this, Vigh’s concept of social navigation has been employed to cut across Kohli’s domains and understand how each type of practice can operate within this framework.
+The following section considers how the concept of social navigation can aid us in understanding the potential and limitations for practice which must operate within the confines of oppressive immigration controls.

 Navigating the hostile terrain of immigration controls